 It’s cheap enough not to break the bank and gentle enough that you’re not afraid to use it.

-To help guide you in this comparison, I’ve created a table of contents section…
+To help guide you in this comparison, please check the table of contents section below…

 - Edwin Jagger vs Merkur – Introduction (What You Need to Know)